indranildchandra/Online-Patient-Conversation-Classifier/README.md

 Please find the dataset at http://hck.re/pnsNa4.

-## Description of attributes in dataset is given below.
+### Description of attributes in dataset is given below.
-### Header -            Header Description
 #### Source    -        Type of Social Media Post
 #### Host      -        Domain of Social Media Post
 #### Link      -        Complete URL of post